-Teams from around the world are gearing up for the All Arms (World Championship) Pace-Sticking competition at the Royal Military Academy, Sandhurst.
+Every summer, teams from around the world compete at the All Arms (World Championship) Pace-Sticking competition at the Royal Military Academy, Sandhurst.

-Here we will take a look at the Pace-Stick and what the annual event is all about, ahead of this year's event this week:
+Here we take a look at the Pace-Stick and what the annual event is all about.

 When it comes to the military, the Royal Regiment of Artillery lay claim to be the originator of the Pace-Stick.
 They say it was used like a pair of calipers to ensure correct distances between their field guns during battle.